obruendl/linux_driver_tutorial/doc/05_uio_driver.md

     insmod fpga_base.ko
 </pre>

-You should now see a new device named popping up in the */dev* folder named *uio0*.
-Note that UIO devices are numbered starting at zero.
+You should now see a new device named *uio0* popping up in the */dev* folder.
+Note that UIO devices do not have a readable name but they are numbered starting at zero.
 This is not very handy.
 However, there are ways to acquire more information.
 These are described below.

 ## 7. Getting Information about a UIO Device